The application deadline for this program has been extended to September 3rd, 2019.

 - Copies of Academic Transcripts and Degrees from Each University or Post-secondary Institution.
 At the initial application stage, documents are accepted as issued by academic institutions, without English translations.
 Include certified English translations, if readily available.
 Candidates can choose to email their records to U.S. Embassy in BiH at email@example.com with the subject line: “Candidate Last, First Name 2020-21 Humphrey Program Academic Records” or mail them, to be received by June 18, 2019, to: U.S. Embassy in BiH, Academic Exchange Coordinator, 1 Robert C. Frasure Street, 71000 Sarajevo.
 Finalists must provide official transcripts and certified copies of degrees or diplomas accompanied by original, certified English translation.

 - English Language Assessment.
 A professor of English as a Foreign Language who speaks English as his/her native language (evaluator) must complete the Report on English Proficiency form.
 The Embassy does not have a list of evaluators.
 If candidates cannot use an evaluator, the Embassy may conduct this assessment during the selection process.
-Use the “Register Recommender” section to start the registration process, add and remove evaluators, and track status progress.
-If the evaluator cannot complete the form online, the evaluator must email the completed form to the U.S. Embassy in BiH at firstname.lastname@example.org with the subject line: “Candidate Last, First Name 2020-21 Humphrey Program Report on English Proficiency.”
+Please email the completed form to the U.S. Embassy in BiH at firstname.lastname@example.org with the subject line: “Candidate Last, First Name 2020-21 Humphrey Program Report on English Proficiency.”

 - If Applicable: Substance Abuse Supplementary Application Page.
 Only candidates applying in the Substance Abuse field of study should submit this supplementary field-specific application page.
 Candidates in other fields of study should disregard this section